Aaronontheweb/Netcore2.1AkkaRemoteRepro/README.md

-Follow these directions to get Minikube set up and to create and deply a working cluster example, followed by a non-functional cluster example.
+Follow these directions to get Minikube set up, then to create and deploy a working cluster example, followed by a non-functional cluster example.

 1. Install minikube with choco
 `choco install minikube`